Philip Tabb

 A Central Hardin High School graduate, he displays immense support for the Hardin County business community and is a very involved member of the Chamber.
 Known to be the first to arrive and the last to leave the many events that celebrate and support fellow chamber members, Philip served as a chamber ambassador from 2005-2015.
 During that time, he served three terms as ambassador president and was awarded a 2015 Chamber Champion Award.
 He also is a 2002 graduate of the Leadership Elizabethtown Program.

-Philip lives in Elizabethtown with his wife, Christine, and their two boys, Paxton and Trent.
+Philip lives in Elizabethtown with his wife, Christine, and their four children.

 Chris Carter